jbosstm/narayana/vertx/module/README.md

 # Vert.x STM Module

+TODO Are modules still relevant in Vert.x 3?

 A module that exposes the Narayana STM implementation for Vert.x applications.

 Documentation is a bit light at the moment, but the following links provide some background.